BatGap Logo

 Rick: Does the me get it, or does the me step out of the way and that gets itself?

 Tom: Well, the language I use is the latter.
-So when I say self, I talk about the individual, because if you’re an everyday person walking down the street, you say me or I or myself, you’re talking about the limited individual.
+So, when I say self, I talk about the individual, because if you’re an everyday person walking down the street and you say me or I or myself, you’re talking about the limited individual.

 Rick: Yeah.

 Tom: And I talk about that being seen as an illusion.
-And then I don’t really talk about big self.
-That’s just that I don’t use this sort of a dander language in the way I talk about it.
+And then I don’t really talk about big Self.
+I just don’t use this sort of Advaita language in the way I talk about it.

 Rick: What language do you prefer?

 Tom: I just say that it’s seeing through the doer, because the doer is the idea that there’s a me doing things, who thinks, who acts.
-And then when that’s removed, then all that’s left is life living.
+And then, when that’s removed, all that’s left is life living.
 And that’s just another way of saying the self realizes itself.

 Tom: Exactly.
 That’s the phrasing I use.